 Mergers & Acquisitions (M&A) in Lithuania

-Merger is one of the types of corporate reorganizations.
-Reorganization is the process which terminates the legal person without liquidation.
-It should be noted that reorganizations should not be confused with corporate restructurings.
-Restructuring is a change in the legal form of the entity whereby the legal entity in its new form becomes the successor of all rights and responsibilities of the restructured entity.
+Mergers and acquisitions form a part of corporate reorganizations.
+Reorganization is the process that terminates the legal person without liquidation.
+It shall be noted that reorganizations should not be confused with corporate restructuring (transformation).
+Corporate restructuring (transformation) is a change in the legal form of the entity whereby the legal entity in its new form becomes the successor of all rights and responsibilities of the restructured entity.

 Decision to reorganize the company (including merger) can be taken by the participants of legal entity (i.e. owners, shareholders) by majority set out in the articles of association but no less than 2/3 of all participants in shareholders meeting.
-In a merger when on legal entity is added to another (addition), decision to reorganize the company can also be taken by the governing bodies of the entity to which the other entity is added.
+In case of acquisition when on legal entity is added to another, the decision to reorganize the company can also be taken by the governing bodies of the entity to which the other entity is added.

-Prior to the merger, governing bodies of the companies participating in reorganization must prepare conditions for a merger.
-Conditions of a merger must contain details on the entities participating in reorganization, type of reorganization, timeframe for carrying out a merger and when the new entity takes rights and responsibilities of the reorganized companies.
-Conditions of the merger should be evaluated by independent expert if it is set in the laws regulating particular types of legal persons.
-In addition to conditions of reorganization, merged companies must prepare reports explaining goals of the merger, conditions of the merger, timeframe and economic grounds.
+Prior to the merger (acquisition), governing bodies of the companies participating in reorganization must prepare conditions for a merger (acquisition).
+Conditions of a merger (acquisition) shall contain details on the entities participating in reorganization, type of reorganization, timeframe for carrying out a merger and when the new entity takes rights and responsibilities of the reorganized companies.
+Conditions of the merger (acquisition) shall be evaluated by independent expert if it is set in the laws regulating particular types of legal persons.
+In addition to conditions of reorganization, merged companies must prepare reports explaining goals of the merger (acquisition), conditions of the merger (acquisition), timeframe and economic grounds.
 However, under simplified reorganization procedure, evaluation by independent expert and merger reports are not required.
 Simplified reorganization (i.e. merger) procedure can be applied when the entity is added to the entity that is the sole participant (i.e. shareholder) of the reorganized entity.

 Law on Companies further details reorganization procedures for joint stock companies.
-It identifies that decision on a merger must be taken by general shareholders meeting, outlines the requirements for preparing merger conditions and other procedures.
-For companies report on verification of merger conditions must be prepared by the audit company unless all shareholders agree that such report is not needed.
-Report of conditions of the merger must be prepared no later than 30 days prior to shareholders meeting which will decide on the merger.
-In addition to conditions of a merger new set of bylaws must be prepared.
-Conditions of a merger and their evaluation report must be submitted to state registry upon announcement of a merger.
-Conditions of the merger must be announced in the newspaper no less than 30 days prior to the shareholders meeting.
-A new set of articles of association for company continuing after the merger also has to be submitted to registry.
+It identifies that decision on a merger (acquisition) must be taken by general shareholders meeting, outlines the requirements for preparing merger (acquisition) conditions and other procedures.
+For companies report on verification of merger (acquisition) conditions must prepare the audit of company unless all shareholders agree that such report is not needed.
+Report of conditions of the merger (acquisition) must be prepared no later than 30 days prior to shareholders meeting which will decide on the merger (acquisition).
+In addition to conditions of a merger (acquisition) new set of bylaws must be prepared.
+Conditions of a merger (acquisition) and their evaluation report must be submitted to state registry upon announcement of a merger (acquisition).
+Conditions of the merger (acquisition) must be announced in the newspaper no less than 30 days prior to the shareholders meeting.
+A new set of articles of association for company continuing after the merger (acquisition) also has to be submitted to registry.

-In addition to above documents, the boards of the companies participating in a merger must prepare a report outlining goals of a merger, explaining its conditions, timeframe, legal and economic grounds (especially share swap ratios and share distribution after the merger).
+In addition to above documents, the boards of the companies participating in a merger (acquisition) must prepare a report outlining goals of a merger (acquisition), explaining its conditions, timeframe, legal and economic grounds (especially share swap ratios and share distribution after the merger (acquisition)).
 Again, such report is not needed if all shareholders agree to that.
 For closed joint stock companies it is needed only if shareholders with more than 1/10 of votes ask for it.

 Certain simplifying conditions exist when the company is merged with another company that controls 100% or 90% of its shares.

-Merger is complete when state registry registers all the new companies after the merger and their articles of association.
+Merger (acquisition) is complete when state registry registers all the new companies after the merger (acquisition) and their articles of association.
 The company is registered after its shareholders meeting elects all required governing bodies.

-Competition council is the body responsible for merger control in Lithuania.
-According to Law on Competition council must be informed of a merger if aggregate turnover of the merged companies exceeds 50 million litas (app.
-15 million EUR) and if turnover of each of the companies is more than 5 million litas (1.45 million EUR).
-In certain cases Competition council might request merger filing even for companies below those thresholds during 12 months after the merger, if it deems that such merger might limit competition.
+Competition Council is the body responsible for merger (acquisition) control in Lithuania.
+According to Law on Competition Council must be informed of a merger (acquisition) if aggregate turnover of the merged companies exceeds 50 million LTL (15 million EUR) and if turnover of each of the companies is more than 5 million LTL (1,45 million EUR).
+In certain cases Competition Council might request merger (acquisition) filing even for companies below those thresholds during 12 months after the merger (acquisition), if it deems that such merger (acquisition) might limit competition.

-If notification is required, all parties participating in merger should submit notification to competition council and receive approval.
+If notification is required, all the parties participating in merger (acquisition) should submit notification to the Competition Council and receive approval.
 Notification document should include registration information of the merged companies, reasons for and description of the method of concentration, financial accounts of the companies, their sales and evaluation of market shares in certain markets, information on competitors and other descriptive information.

-Receipt of notification must be announced by Competition council in its webpage including type of concentration and parties involved.
+Receipt of notification shall be announced by Competition Council in its webpage including type of concentration and parties involved.

-Competition council must evaluate merger notification and issue its opinion not later than 4 months after filling.
-However, no later than one month after receipt of merger filing council must either issue approval of the merger or decide that it will further evaluate it and inform the parties respectively.
+Competition Council must evaluate merger (acquisition) notification and issue its opinion not later than 4 months after filling.
+However, no later than one month after receipt of merger (acquisition) filing council must either issue approval of the merger (acquisition) or decide that it will further evaluate it and inform the parties respectively.

-After evaluating the merger filling, Competition council must issue one of the following decisions:
+After evaluating the merger (acquisition) filling, Competition Council must issue one of the following decisions:

-Failure to get the Competition council’s approval prior to completing the merger may result in a fine of up to 10 percent of the turnover of the participating companies.
+Failure to get the Competition Council’s approval prior to completing the merger (acquisition) may result in a fine of up to 10 percent of the turnover of the participating companies.

-Very limited precedents exist of merger court cases.
-Since 1996 only 4 cases where started in the court against council decisions in mergers.
-However in 3 cases the plaintiffs withdrew their appeals before the hearings started.
-The Competition council has only once disapproved the merger – in 2007 it objected the intention of several road construction companies to form a consortium.
+Very limited precedents exist of merger (acquisition) court cases.
+Since 1996 only few cases where started in the court against council decisions in merger (acquisition).
+However, in 3 cases the plaintiffs withdrew their appeals before the hearings started.
+The Competition Council has only once disapproved the merger (acquisition) – in 2007 it objected the intention of several road construction companies to form a consortium.

 VAT in Lithuania